Shop With Confidence: FREE Growing & Glowing Promise

 Honorable Mentions

 • Buttonbush (Cephalanthus occidentalis) is a wetland native shrubs that handle wet soil and even occasional standing water.
 You will love the round ball-like white fragrant flowers that bloom in June in sun or shade, reaching 5 - 10 feet.
-Growing Zones 5-9, these are pollinator friendly and even hummingbirds drop by.
+Growing Zones 5-9, these are pollinator-friendly friendly and even hummingbirds drop by.

 • Coastal Dog Hobble (Leucothoe axillaris) is a great seaside and woodland broadleaf evergreen shrub with bell-shaped white flowers blooming all across the plant in distinct and uniform clumps.
-Growing Zones 5-8, the white flowers are in contrast starkly against the shiny dark green leaves.
+Growing Zones 5-8, the white flowers are starkly in contrast against the shiny dark green leaves.

 Supporting Plants in the Southeastern US Climate